OthankQ/100-days-of-code/r1-log.md

 ### R2D81

 Learned how to insert UISearchbar and divide up the controller code using extensions.
 Did just that to cut up the code into smaller pieces with different functionalities.

+### R2D82

+Started my own project to get out of the tutorial purgatory.
+I got a basic prototype made with crude UI and basic functionality.